renyhp/conky-config/README.md

 This was originally a copy of [mtking2's conky config](https://github.com/mtking2/conky-config), to which I made quite a bit of changes.

 I am running Ubuntu on a desktop PC and this is tailored for my personal use - some scripts may need a bit of adjustments for other OSes or configurations.
+This repo is just meant to share my scripts, and not as a mantained ready-to-use config.
 I hope people can make use of it anyway.

 ### Weather

+To make this work, you'll have to run `python3 -m venv ~/.conky/climacell/.env` and `pip install` some packages.

 Currently I'm using [climacell.co](https://climacell.co) as an API provider.
 Be aware that my code uses the API v3, but it has been recently deprecated in favour of v4, and I'm not sure of if and when I will update my code (and this repo).
-(PR's are always welcome :-) )
+(PR's are always welcome :-) ) I included some mock json's which I (very quickly) crafted and used while debugging.

 PNG icons are taken from mtking2's accuweather scripts, which in turn, I believe, come from accuweather.